dimbleby/mio-extras/README.md

-# Mio More
+# mio-extras

-Extra components for use with Mio.
+Extra components for use with [Mio](https://github.com/carllerche/mio).

-## Maintenance status

-This repository is not actively maintained.
-It is mostly a dumping ground of code that was deprecated in the Mio crate.
+## History and maintenance

+This repository is forked from [`mio-more`](https://github.com/carllerche/mio-more), which is unmaintained.

+I don't intend to do very much with this repository apart from keeping it ticking over - bug fixes, updating dependencies, and suchlike.

+However if you have some code that you think belongs here, then by all means raise an issue or open a pull request.

 ## TODO